No results for ""

 To view the relative difference between variations, choose a variation from the Relative difference from menu.
 The relative difference displays in the table for each variation.

-Relative difference is the difference between the mean of the chosen variation, and the upper and lower bounds of the credible interval of the variation in the table.
+Relative difference is the difference between the mean of the variation in the dropdown menu, and the upper and lower bounds of the credible interval of the variation in the table.
 This range contains 90% of the variation's probable values.
 For example, imagine you have a chosen variation with a mean of 1%, and the variation in the table has a lower credible interval of 1.1% and an upper credible interval of 1.5%.
 The difference between 1 and 1.1 is 10%, and the difference between 1 and 1.5 is 50%, so the treatment's relative difference from control is 10% to 50%.

 The longer you run an experiment, the more the width of this interval decreases.
 This is because the more data you gather, the more confidence you can have because the range of plausible values is smaller.